bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

   around as well as it randomly changing position when it interacts with the heat bath.
-* **Potential energy** (:math:`U(q)`): The potential energy will be the negative logarithm of our target density:
+* **Potential energy** (:math:`U(q)`): The potential energy will be the negative logarithm of our target density (up to a normalizing constant):

   .. math::